 I usually carry the following inside: phone, keys, coins, bunch of cards, sunglasses (only case-less or very slim cases like the Ray Ban ones will fit), and makeup essentials like eyeliner, lip balm, and concealer.

-Although the measurement of the Saint Laruent bag is notably bigger at 9″ length x 6″ height, it turns out the Chanel WOC does expand quite a bit in depth and can possibly fit the same amount of items.
-I have never carried sunglasses in my WOC bag though – I don’t like expanding the bag quite so much as I’m afraid the snap button will pop open.
+Although the measurement of the Saint Laurent bag is notably bigger at 9″ length x 6″ height, it turns out the Chanel WOC does expand quite a bit in depth and can possibly fit the same amount of items.
+I have never carried sunglasses in my WOC bag though – I don’t like expanding the bag quite so much as I’m afraid the tiny snap button will pop open.

 This brings me to my one and only complaint about the Saint Laurent bag – when the top is closed, there is a tiny gap which you can see below right where the chain comes in and out.
 Although it hasn’t happened to me, I feel like small objects like a pen or eyeliner could potentially fall through.
 Hence I always keep important small things like keys in the zippered compartment.